shaaraddalvi/insights-vscode-ext/README.md

 # insights-vscode-ext

-Placeholder for extension release of insights-vscode-ext
+The code for this extension can be found here: https://github.com/github/insights-vscode-ext